 The MCBS Cost Supplement links Medicare claims to survey-reported events and provides complete expenditure and source of payment data on all health care services, including those not covered by Medicare reported by our survey beneficiaries.
 Expenditure data were developed through a reconciliation process that combines information from survey respondents and Medicare administrative files.
 The process produces a comprehensive picture of health services received, amounts paid, and sources of payment.
 Linking this file to the MCBS Survey file can support a broader range of research and policy analyses on the Medicare population than would be possible using either survey data or administrative claims data alone.
 Survey-reported data include information on the use and cost of all types of medical services including inpatient hospitalizations, outpatient hospital care, physician services, home health care, durable medical equipment, skilled nursing home services, hospice care, and other medical services.
 The Cost Supplement file is released 15-18 months after the administrative claims data is available.

-If you have questions regarding use of the MCBS data please email us at MCBS@cms.hhs.gov.
+If you have questions or feedback regarding use of the MCBS data please email us at MCBS@cms.hhs.gov.

 For more information, please click on the Medicare Current Beneficiary Survey (MCBS) link in the Related Links Inside CMS area.

 Update of Select Variables for Cost and Use, Access to Care files (January 26, 2016) (PDF)